folkehelseinstituttet/SARS-CoV-2_phylogeo/Omicron_new_Equalrates/01_Mapping_Omicron.md

 -   [Introductions and local
     transmission](#quantifying-introductions-and-local-transmission)
 -   [Growth and size of individual lineages (NB.
-Keep in mind dection lag)](#quantifying-introductions-and-local-transmission)
+Keep in mind dection lag)](#growth-and-size-of-individual-lineages)

-## Geographical mapping of the lineages
+## Geographical mapping of omicron lineages

-The analyses take a dated phylogeny exported from [NextStrain](https://nextstrain.org/groups/niph/ncov/2022-01-17/omicron-BA-one) as a starting point for quantifying imports and local transmission of SARS-CoV-2 Omicron variant in Norway.
-Each isolate is assigned to one of two binary categories: “Norway” or “Rest of the world (RoW)”.
+The analyses take a dated phylogeny exported from [NextStrain](https://nextstrain.org/groups/niph/ncov/2022-01-17/omicron-BA-one) as a starting point for quantifying imports and local transmission of SARS-CoV-2 Omicron variant in Norway.The current set of sequences includes 678 Norwegian genome sequences, and 1345 from the “Rest of the world (RoW)” Each isolate is assigned to one of two binary categories:
+“Norway” or RoW.
 The output is based on maximum likelihood ancestral character estimation performed on the dated phylogeny and presented in Fig.1.

 ![Test](01_Mapping_Omicron_files/figure-gfm/unnamed-chunk-1-1.png)